-- Equity: A young person’s education in high school and college is particularly important to determining his or her future, in the form of earning potential (money), social potential (connections), and political potential (power and engagement).
-Our vision includes working toward a more just and equitable society that values every human being, regardless of who they are, to achieve equity on each of these fronts.
-Only when we are all free to exercise our right to education, will we have realized the American dream of our country’s founders.
+- Inclusion and Equity: A young person’s education in high school and college is particularly important to determining his or her future, in the form of earning potential (money), social potential (connections), and political potential (power and engagement).
+Our vision includes working toward a more just and equitable society that values every human being to achieve equity on each of these fronts.

 YCD empowers youth to become leaders and speak out or take action in their local schools and communities and increase appreciation of human diversity.
 Read more about our organization’s goals and purposes below.

-1. Create state and regional conferences for high school and college-aged youth that celebrate human diversity and provide students with an opportunity to share ideas relating to human diversity in a cooperative atmosphere.
+1. Create state and regional conferences for high school youth that celebrate human diversity and provide students with an opportunity to share ideas relating to diversity in a cooperative atmosphere.